 General Meeting

-TAAA’s next general member meeting will be held on Friday, May 2, 2025.
+TAAA’s next general member meeting will be held on Friday, March 6, 2026 at the University of Arizona Steward Observatory Lecture Hall auditorium room N210 at 933 N Cherry Ave., Tucson, AZ.
 The Main Presentation will start at 6:30 PM.
 This will be a hybrid meeting (both in person and on social media).
-TAAA Members will receive a Zoom link should they wish to attend remotely.
+TAAA Members can attend in person or by Zoom (link at the bottom of the email announcement to members).
 The public may attend in person or public streaming is available at https://www.youtube.com/@tucsonamateurastronomyasso2702/streams.
-It will be available afterwards on that same YouTube channel.
+The meeting will be available afterwards on that same YouTube channel.

 Continue reading General Meeting